METALS – KNOWN CARCINOGEN (IARC 1)

 Inhalation is the most important route of occupational exposure.
-CAREX Canada estimates that approximately 3,900 Canadians are exposed to beryllium in their workplace.
-The largest industrial groups exposed are building equipment contractors and manufacturers of medical equipment and supplies.
-Other important industries where beryllium exposure occurs are residential building construction and automotive parts manufacturing and repair.
-The primary occupational groups exposed are construction trades helpers, welders, electricians, and dental technologists.
+CAREX Canada estimates that approximately 3,800 Canadians are exposed to beryllium in their workplace.
+The largest industrial groups exposed are building equipment contractors, residential building construction, and automotive repair and maintenance.
+Other important industries where beryllium exposure occurs are non-residential building construction and medical equipment and supplies manufacturing.

 Although only a small number of workers are exposed to high levels worldwide, the number of workers exposed to low levels is increasing.
 This increase is due to increased use of beryllium in the aircraft, aerospace, nuclear, and electronics industries.

 For more information, see the occupational exposure estimate for beryllium.